 Perhaps people just don’t want to go to the emergency room, but — and this is anecdotal, of course — a friend tells me that his mother’s high blood pressure disappeared since she began sheltering in place.
 Maybe decreased air pollution is helping, or some other “second-order” effect of the pandemic.

-Here’s the most fascinating possibility — perhaps the net effect of sheltering in place, despite all of our new stresses — job losses, restricted movement, uncertainty about the future, etc. — is a reduction in stress reactions, lowering our levels of adrenaline, cortisol and other “stress hormones,” because our new way of life is activating our recovery reactions.
+Here’s the most fascinating possibility — perhaps the net effect of sheltering in place, despite all of our new stresses — job losses, restricted movement, uncertainty about the future, etc. — is better regulation of our stress reactions, lowering our levels of adrenaline, cortisol and other “stress hormones,” because our new way of life is activating our renewal reactions.

 - If we are spending more time “being real” with those we are closest to, that’s social re-connection, spending less energy on “defending and distancing” and more in “tending and befriending.”

-The central theme of Stress Into Strength, summarized in chapter two of my latest book, Resilience During the Pandemic, is that when we combine these stress and recovery reactions, in the right amounts, at the right intervals, we grow stronger.
-Anybody who lifts weights understands that strength and resilience come from getting the right amount of stress (lifting the weights) and recovery (rest, sleep, and protein) at the right intervals.
-In fact, keeping stress and recovery in balance is the only way to grow stronger.
+The central theme of Stress Into Strength, summarized in chapter two of my latest book, Resilience During the Pandemic, is that when we combine these stress and renewal reactions, in the right amounts, at the right intervals, we grow stronger.
+Anybody who lifts weights understands that strength and resilience come from getting the right amount of stress (lifting the weights) and renewal (rest, sleep, and protein) at the right intervals.
+In fact, experiencing intermittent stress and renewal is the only way to grow stronger.

-Our stress reactions are automatic, but we need to be more deliberate about activating our recovery reactions.
-It seems clear that the pandemic is at least creating opportunities, if not the obligation, to get stress and recovery into better balance.
+Our stress reactions are automatic, but we need to be more deliberate about activating our renewal reactions.
+It seems clear that the pandemic is at least creating opportunities, if not the obligation, to get stress and renewal into better balance.